Tommy Edman Player Props: Cardinals vs. Royals

 Tommy Edman At The Plate

-- Edman has had at least one RBI in 21.1% of his games this season (19 of 90), with more than one RBI six times (6.7%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 20.9% of his games this year, Edman has had at least one RBI.
+He's picked up more than one in 6.6% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.